DataScienceUB/PFM/README.md

    from its usage will be published in relevant journals and publications.
 A business model for the exploitation of the tool will also be delivered, and potential patents of some of the results obtained will be studied.
    + Advisor: José Mena (EURECAT) & Jordi Vitrià (UB).
    + Requirements: project for 2 students.
+The project will be developed in collaboration with EURECAT (https://eurecat.org/).